Staff

 Grad Student

-Hi I’m Madelyn!
+Hi, I’m Madelyn!
 I received my bachelor’s degree in Psychology from Wichita State University where I currently attend as a graduate student pursuing a master’s in Clinical Mental Health Counseling.
-I have a background working in early childhood research with an emphasis on social emotional learning but strive to work with individuals of all ages and backgrounds.
+I have a background working in early childhood research with an emphasis on social-emotional learning, but I strive to work with individuals of all ages and backgrounds.
 My areas of interest include but are not limited to, anxiety, depression, mood disorders, behavioral issues, self-esteem concerns, relationship and boundary issues, life transitions, and attachment difficulties.
 I am very passionate about building a strong relationship with my clients that fosters personal growth through increased confidence and awareness.

 mai